polykarposT/Tissue-Sample-Collection/README.md

 # Tissue-Sample-Collection
-Tissue Sample Collection Wep App an administrative interface for a system that allow a Tissue Sample directory to keep track of the number of samples with certain characteristics contained within a larger collection of samples.
+Tissue Sample Collection Web App is an administrative interface for a system that allows a Tissue Sample directory to keep track of the number of samples with certain characteristics contained within a larger collection of samples.